 Faculty who teach practice management should teach you about or have references that can help you decide which advisors you should contact to help you achieve your practice goals.
-Many schools maintain a list of practice opportunities and dental practices for sale.
-Most practices may be within the state and region in which the dental school is located, and many listed practices are owned by alumuni of the college.
+Many schools maintain a list of practice opportunities and dental practices for sale, as well as recommended advisors such as lenders and transition firms.
+Most practices may be within the state and region in which the dental school is located, and many listed practices are owned by alumni of the college.
 Nevertheless, your college's practices list is a good place to start.

 Also, do not overlook the advice you can get from dental suppliers.
 Dental suppliers often know about dentists interested in selling their practices before the dentist goes to a broker or lists the practice.
-Most dental suppliers are happy to pass on information to prospective buyers in the hope of continuing to supply the new practitioner.
+Most dental suppliers are happy to pass on information to prospective buyers in the hope of establishing a long-term business relationship.

-Remember to ask questions: advisors you hire work for you, with the obvious exception of consultants working for the practice owner.
 The number and type of advisors that you use will depend on the type of practice opportunity you are pursuing.
-For example, if you are pursuing an associateship without the option to purchase, your banking, accounting, and tax needs will be different than if you are pursuing a purchase of a solo private practice.
+For example, if you are pursuing an associateship without the option to purchase, your banking, accounting, and tax needs will be different than if you are pursuing a purchase of a solo private practice or a future buy-in of a multiple-owner practice.

-Let us examine in alphabetical order (see Figure 1.2) the advisors available to assist you in obtaining the practice environment of your dreams, or at least the practice environment that matches your goals.
+Let us examine in alphabetical order the advisors available to assist you in obtaining the practice environment of your dreams, or at least the practice environment that matches your goals.
 This is a basic list, not an exhaustive one.
-For example, architects are not discussed here.
+For example, architects are not discussed here and yet have a pivotal role in marketing your practice and lowering your stress level via insightful office design (Figure 1.2).